SeCRETs OF THE MANSION

 Level and puzzle design

-One of the puzzles I designed involved the key to the final room.
-It is hidden inside a small food elevator.
-In the first room the player gets a subtle hint that something is strange with the food elevators.
-Later, when you reach the kitchen, you need to force the elevator down to reveal the key.
-The goal was to guide the player without spelling everything out and to reward them for noticing details earlier in the game.
+One puzzle I designed involved the key to the final room, hidden inside a small food elevator.
+In the first room, the player receives a subtle hint that something is unusual about the food elevators.
+Later, when reaching the kitchen, the player must force the elevator down to reveal the key.
+The goal was to guide the player without explicitly spelling everything out, rewarding them for noticing details earlier in the game.

 I also wrote all the text for the clickable items.
-These small interactions were meant to add purpose to the exploration and give story details about the relationship between the protagonist and the mansion owner.
-Many of them hide small easter eggs as well, which encouraged players to inspect the environment more closely.
+These small interactions were intended to give purpose to exploration and provide story details about the relationship between the protagonist and the mansion’s owner.
+Many of the items also contain small easter eggs, encouraging players to inspect the environment more closely.

-The mansion setting played a big role in my level decisions.
-I wanted the rooms to feel like old luxury with a grand staircase and a heavy almost industrial kitchen.
-Each space needed its own personality while still fitting the tone of the mansion and supporting the puzzle flow.
+The mansion setting greatly influenced my level design decisions.
+I wanted the rooms to feel like old luxury, with a grand staircase and a heavy, almost industrial kitchen.
+Each space needed its own personality while still fitting the overall tone of the mansion and supporting the puzzle flow.

 This is how I concepted the puzzles